pivotal-cf/docs-cassandra/development.html.md

 ---
-title: DataStax Enterprise for Pivotal Cloud Foundry
+title: DataStax Enterprise for Pivotal Cloud Foundry&reg;
 ---

-This is documentation for the DataStax Enterprise service for Pivotal Cloud Foundry, which provides a Cassandra key-value and table store.
+This is documentation for the DataStax Enterprise service for [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF), which provides a Cassandra key-value and table store.

 ## Development plan features
 Key features of this plan are: